ronpanic/ronpanic/README.md

 <details>
   <summary><h3>🔒 Pathly Project</h3></summary>

-  Currently developing **Pathly**, a secure password manager API built with
+  Currently developing **Passly**, a secure password manager API built with
   **Java, Spring Boot and Spring Security**.
   It includes authentication, authorization, encryption, and secure storage of credentials.
   The project also integrates **Docker** for deployment and is my way to put security practices into real code.